kimozhang/rem/README.md

 - designWidth: width of design. default is 750.
 - base: baseline. default is 100 and recommended.
-- maxWidth: max width of client. default is null, when it is set and more than it, the rem will keep constant.
+- maxWidth: max width of client. default is null, when it is set and width of client is more than it, the rem will keep constant.

 # License